coisme/mbed-cloud-sdk-javascript-quickstart/README.md

 ## Configuring the App

 Before running the app, you need to set some config options.
-This is done through environment variables or by modifying the app directly.
+This is done through environment variables, by modifying the app directly, or by input arguments as shown in the [Input Arguments](#input-arguments) section.

 The following variables are available to be configured: